 - Not to mention, you’ll build your resume, network, and most importantly, your confidence.

 Similarly, internships and externships offer you some sort of work experience, and both are temporary.
-However, the difference between the two is great.
+However, there is a difference.

 - Internship: In direct contrast to an externship, internships may hold a small hourly rate, and you’ll also get course credit for the experience.
 The minimum amount of time internships are required to last is eight weeks.